 Oral History

-Forester’s Forest The Dean Heritage Centre Oral History project is part of the NLHF funded Foresters’ Forest Landscape Partnership Programme formed from an association of local organisations and community groups within the Forest of Dean.
-The aim is to raise awareness and participation in the built, natural and cultural heritage of the Forest.
-This 5 year project ran until March 2022.
+The Dean Heritage Centre runs an Oral History project named Forester’s Forest.
+This project is part of the NLHF-funded Foresters’ Forest Landscape Partnership Programme.
+This programme involves local organisations and community groups in the Forest of Dean.
+The goal is to raise awareness and get people involved in the Forest's built, natural, and cultural heritage.
+This five-year project ran until 2022.

-The Forest Oral Histories project is to digitise and catalogue our unique collection of around 170 audio cassette tapes from the 1980s to 2000s.
-Digitising them will not only preserve the audio recordings but also enable access to a wide range of people.
+The Forest Oral Histories project aims to digitise and catalogue about 170 unique audio cassette tapes from the 1980s to 2000s.
+Digitising them will preserve the audio recordings.
+It will also allow many people to access them.
 The recordings are interviews of Foresters talking about various aspects of their lives in the Forest of Dean.
 They are fascinating to listen to and reveal what life was like in the Forest fifty to a hundred years ago.
-People talk about their experiences in mining, forestry, various industries, childhood, schools, growing up, shopping, towns and villages, Forest dialect, and much more.
+People share experiences in mining, forestry, and other industries.
+They also talk about childhood, schools, shopping, towns, and villages.
+They also include forest dialect and more.

-The collection was begun by Elsie Olivey, a founder of Dean Heritage Museum, who could see Forest life rapidly changing and decided to preserve people’s memories by recording them.
-In an interview on Radio Severn Sound in 1984 Elsie describes why she is doing the interviews:
+Elsie Olivey started the collection.
+She co-founded the Dean Heritage Museum.
+She noticed Forest life was changing fast.
+So, she wanted to keep people’s memories by recording them.
+In an interview on Radio Severn Sound in 1984, Elsie describes why she is doing the interviews:

 Collections Officer Nicola Wynn ‘Much has been written about the history of the Forest of Dean, but the recorded interviews further enrich this history by recording the unique personal experiences and memories of people.
 They really bring history to life and allow us to connect with people’s lives.
 The recordings reveal the heart and soul of daily life and are by turns fascinating, poignant and moving.’

-We are collaborating with project partners Voices from the Forest who have recently recorded interviews of people taking a biographical, life story approach to discover the occupational histories of men and women in the Forest of Dean in the last half of the twentieth century.
-These recordings have been added to the DHC Oral history archive.
-We have also collaborated with the Forest Dialect project which looks at the development and distinctiveness of the Forest dialect.
-This project is partially based on DHC oral history recordings.
+We are working with our project partners, Voices from the Forest.
+They recently recorded interviews with people.
+These interviews tell life stories.
+They explore the work histories of men and women in the Forest of Dean from the late twentieth century.
+We have added these recordings to the DHC Oral History Archive.
+We also worked with the Forest Dialect Project.
+This project explores how the Forest dialect developed and what makes it unique.
+This project is partly based on DHC oral history recordings.

 Voices from the Forest website: